 The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
-We have incurred significant losses in three of the last five years including losses in 2007 and 2008 and the first quarter of 2009.
+We have incurred significant losses in three of the last five years, including losses in 2007 and 2008 and the first half of 2009.
 These losses were attributable to operations as well as to charges for impairments and restructurings.
 We have managed our liquidity during this time primarily through a series of cost reduction initiatives.
-However, the continuing weakness and turmoil of the macroeconomic environment that began in 2008, and has worsened in 2009, has resulted in a significant reduction in equipment utilization rates in the semiconductor industry.
-Our bookings for the first quarter of 2009 decreased to \$3,760 compared to \$6,296 for the fourth quarter of 2008 and \$8,186 for the third quarter of 2008.
-While we presently see some positive indicators in certain of our segments, we continue to remain focused on methods to reduce our cash burn.
-As a result of our continued operating losses in 2009, however, as of May 31, 2009, our cash and cash equivalents declined to \$3,861 as compared to \$5,236 as of March 31, 2009 and \$7,137 as of December 31, 2008.
+However, the continuing weakness and turmoil of the macroeconomic environment that began in 2008 has worsened in 2009, and has resulted in a significant reduction in equipment utilization rates in the semiconductor industry.
+While we presently see some positive indicators in certain of our segments, and although our bookings for the second quarter of 2009 increased to \$4,563 as compared to \$3,760 for the first quarter of the year, we continue to remain focused on methods to reduce our cash burn.
+As a result of our continued operating losses in 2009, however, as of June 30, 2009, our cash and cash equivalents declined to \$4,606 as compared to \$5,236 as of March 31, 2009 and \$7,137 as of December 31, 2008.
+During the quarter ended June 30, 2009, we received approximately \$944, which represented the cash surrender value of several life insurance policies which were cancelled in connection with the closure of our Japanese operation.
+Of the amount received, approximately \$494 represents retirement assets which will be paid out to the former managing director of this operation.
+We expect to pay this amount prior to December 31, 2009.
+This amount is included in Accrued Wages and Benefits on our balance sheet as of June 30, 2009.
 We do not currently have any available credit facilities under which we can borrow to help fund our working capital requirements.

-In light of deteriorating conditions in the semiconductor industry and the global economy, we initiated a series of restructuring and cost reduction programs during the fourth quarter of 2008 which have continued in the first half of 2009 in order to conserve cash and reduce costs.
+In light of deteriorating conditions in the semiconductor industry and the global economy, we initiated a series of restructuring and cost reduction programs during the fourth quarter of 2008, which have continued in the first half of 2009, in order to conserve cash and reduce costs.
 In addition, in April 2009, we retained a financial advisor to explore strategic alternatives to enhance operating performance and stockholder value.
 Under present market conditions and with our present resources, our goals remain to conserve cash, reduce costs and generate sales of our products.
 We also continue to consider other alternatives, however, if we are not successful in accomplishing these goals or alternatives, we may be forced to seek relief through a filing under the U.S. Bankruptcy Code or liquidate and dissolve our business.
 We will likely incur additional restructuring charges in future periods; however, we cannot predict the amount of such charges at this time.